 Meet the team working hard to save land in Northwest Arkansas!

-Director of Land Protection and Stewardship
+Director of Land Stewardship and Research

 A native of the Blue Ridge Mountains in North Carolina, Marson left his family business after 10 years to pursue his passion for biology and environmental science.
 After receiving his Bachelors of Science in Ecology and Environmental Biology from the University of North Carolina at Asheville, Marson served as a lead biologist and environmental project manager on large-scale energy and infrastructure projects in Las Vegas and the Desert Southwest.
 Marson worked as an environmental consultant in Nevada, California, and Florida with expertise in the Endangered Species Act, Migratory Bird Treaty Act, and the National Environmental Policy Act.